MeaningfulBits/hiredis-cluster/README.md

 If you want used but not read the follow, please reference the examples: https://github.com/vipshop/hiredis-vip/wiki

+##Building example-cluster.c
-GCC Build Command: gcc -v example.c -I /usr/local/include/hiredis-vip/ /usr/local/lib/libhiredis_vip.a
+GCC Build Command: gcc -v -g example-cluster.c -I /usr/local/include/hiredis-vip/ /usr/local/lib/libhiredis_vip.a

+./a.out [CIP1:PORT1,CIP2:PORT2] default with no args 127.0.0.1:6379

 ## Cluster synchronous API

 To consume the synchronous API, there are only a few function calls that need to be introduced: